MPPI-Generic: A CUDA Library for Stochastic Trajectory Optimization: API Structure

-Next, we need to implement the basic methods needed to be overwritten.
+Next, we implement the necessary overwritable methods.
 These methods are shown in \cref{code:dyn_overritten_methods} and start with \lstinline{getDynamcisModelName()} which returns the name of the Dynamics model.
-Next are the CPU and GPU versions of \lstinline{computeStateDeriv()}.
-The CPU and GPU versions are differentiated firstly by the \lstinline{__device__} keyword at the front of the GPU code to designate that method will only live on the GPU.
+Next are the CPU and GPU versions of \lstinline{computeStateDeriv()} on \cref{line:cpu_compute_state_deriv,line:gpu_compute_state_deriv} respectively.
+The CPU and GPU versions are differentiated firstly by the \lstinline{__device__} keyword at the front of the GPU code to designate that method only runs on the GPU.
 Next, we also only use \lstinline{Eigen::Matrixf} data-types on the CPU and raw float pointers on the GPU.
 The \lstinline{computeStateDeriv()} both would implement the following dynamics,

 as shown in \cref{code:dyn_stateDeriv}.
-You can see here the use of the \lstinline{enum} we created earlier using the \lstinline{S_INDEX()} and \lstinline{C_INDEX()} macros.
-This allows us to not need to know the order of the states or controls in the underlying data type and more importantly, these same \lstinline{enum} can also be used in Cost classes to ensure that they are compatible with multiple dynamics as long as the dynamics define the same \lstinline{enum}.
+Note the use of the \lstinline{enum} we created earlier with the \lstinline{S_INDEX()} and \lstinline{C_INDEX()} macros.
+This allows us to not need to know the order of the states or controls in the underlying data type and more importantly, these same \lstinline{enum} can also be used in Cost classes to ensure that compatibility with multiple dynamics as long as the dynamics define the necessary \lstinline{enum} values.